Configuration

 Modification of the token file...
 [OK]

-- A new access token can be generated at the bottom of the page
+A new access token can be generated in the “Access Tokens” section

 - Set the client ID as “rp-cli” and choose an expiration date that suits you